stekycz/restful-api-testing/chapters/04-details-about-api-blueprint-and-dredd.md

 This chapter describes more details of API Blueprint and Dredd possibilities.
 A lot of these information can be found on the official web or in GitHub repository.
 However I want to describe it from my point of view.

+These information would be used in the next chapter where I will focus on some improvements.
+The improvement can be related to API Blueprint or Dredd.
+So it should be described in detail in my opinion.
+These information will be also used for decision how to improve testing process using these tools.

 ### API Blueprint sytax basics

 API Blueprint is Web API documentation language based on Markdown syntax.
 The syntax is very simple and it is used for example on GitHub[[5](../README.md/#GitHub)] for writing issues and comments or on Trello[[4](../README.md/#Trello)].
 The language is focused on documenting Web service APIs, especially RESTful APIs.
 It allows writing structured technical documentation and write text description in regular Markdown syntax.